rails/rails/guides/source/active_record_multiple_databases.md

 ### Joining Across Databases

 Applications cannot join across databases.
-Rails 6.1 will support using `has_many` relationships and creating 2 queries instead of joining, but Rails 6.0 will require you to split the joins into 2 selects manually.
+At the moment applications will need to manually write two selects and split the joins themselves.
+In a future version Rails will split the joins for you.

 ### Schema Cache